Badiou History, Family Crest & Coats of Arms

 The surname Badiou was first found in Provence, where this distinguished family have been seated since very early times.

-Important Dates for the Badiou family
+Early History of the Badiou family

 This web page shows only a small excerpt of our Badiou research.
 Another 157 words (11 lines of text) covering the years 1378, 1539, 1607, and 1626 are included under the topic Early Badiou History in all our PDF Extended History products and printed products wherever possible.